Starting a Medical Practice: The Prohibition Against Corporate Practice of Medicine

 As a law firm with a thriving practice in both business law and health and medical law, we know the unique challenges providers face when starting any type of business, or when navigating mergers and acquisitions, joint ventures, and other endeavors designed to enable future success.
 When starting a medical practice, however, there are added challenges and risks, especially when it comes to the Corporate Practice of Medicine (CPOM or CPM) prohibition.

 If you are considering starting a medical practice, compliance with varied health care laws – including health care fraud laws enforced by the state of Texas and the federal government – should be your top priority.
-While counsel from experienced attorneys like those at Hendershot, Cannon & Hisey, P.C. is vital to complying with the many regulations to which your practice is subject, we wanted to provide more information about one important consideration: the CPOM doctrine.
+While counsel from experienced attorneys like those at Hendershot, Cowart & Hisey, P.C. is vital to complying with the many regulations to which your practice is subject, we wanted to provide more information about one important consideration: the CPOM doctrine.

 What is the Corporate Practice of Medicine Prohibition?

 Many states in the U.S. have some type of law prohibiting the “corporate practice of medicine,” which may bar corporations, entities, and non-licensed individuals from practicing medicine, or from employing physicians to provide professional medical services.

 The CPOM prohibition is rooted in public policy, and aimed at protecting everyday citizens from any control corporations may have in influencing medical decisions about their health care.
 Governments want to preserve the foundational bedrock of trust and ethics between patients and physicians, which is why many states have taken legislative steps to ensure a physician’s medical judgment is not clouded or inhibited by a non-licensed entity or individual.

 While the concept behind the doctrine is simple enough in theory, its implications are far-reaching and restrictive, and something that must be addressed by any medical start-up as a best practice for ensuring regulatory compliance.

 Texas’ Corporate Practice of Medicine Doctrine